Story Skeleton—Pride & Prejudice

 Satire plays a key role in this novel.
 Austen was not the first to wield this sword against the upper classes, but she does it with such wit and cleverness that it’s a delight to read.

 Pride and Prejudice is an examination of human nature, particularly the danger of making assumptions about a person based on appearances.
 Interestingly, its original title was First Impressions, which is reflected in how several of the characters judge each other too hastily.
-The two main characters—Elizabeth Bennet and Mr. Darcy—are particularly guilty of this.
+The main characters—Elizabeth Bennet and Mr. Darcy—are particularly guilty of this.
 Not only do they misjudge each other, but Elizabeth also misjudges Mr. Wickham, and Mr. Darcy misjudges Jane.
 The pride and prejudice that both Darcy and Elizabeth bring into their assumptions almost keep them apart forever.

 Narrative Goal

-The novel’s opening line is so well known, it comes up in trivia games: “It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.”
+The novel’s opening line is so well-known, it comes up in trivia games: “It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.”

 In fact, this novel is about the exact opposite of that statement: the truth that is not acknowledged.
 A single woman who is not in possession of a good fortune had better hunt for a rich husband or she’ll be in trouble.
-And a single man in possession of a good fortune will be bound by family and societal expectations to only look for a certain type of woman (i.e. a wealthy one).
+And a single man in possession of a good fortune will be bound by family and societal expectations to only look for a certain type of woman (i.e., a wealthy one).

 This is an ugly truth, and Austen creates an ugly character to express it: Mrs. Bennet.
 Mrs. Bennet is loud and lacks social graces and connives to do whatever she can to find partners for her daughters.
 But though we might dislike her, we cannot deny that she sees reality more clearly than most.
 With five daughters and the family estate entailed to a distant male cousin, Mrs. Bennet understands the transactional nature of marriage for a woman.
 She herself has no inheritance, so when Mr. Bennet dies, if one of the daughters is not married to a man in possession of a good fortune who can support them, they’ll be destitute.